 The Systems > Configuration section allows you to manage the configuration files for the selected client.
 Configuration files are distributed with a configuration channel.
-For traditional clients, configuration files can also be managed directly on a single client.

-For more information about configuration channels, see Client-configuration • Configuration • Con
+For more information about configuration channels, see Client-configuration > Configuration management.

 The Systems > Configuration tab is split into subtabs: